TRADITIONAL MOUNTAINEERING

 How do I self-belay a rappel?

-Read about belaying and rappelling in this book!
+Read about belaying and rappelling in the eighth edition of this book!